NextFire-PolyMTL/log8715-tp2/notes.md

 ### <span style="color:red; font-weight:bold">Questions</span>
 - How does the reproduce part doesn't enable a entity to reproduce with itself ??
+  - Same question for the readonly accesses etc...
-- Is the vector this really unavoidable, does putting getters/setters work if then we put `class.attribute` in the job handler (test first to see if it breaks before asking maybe)
+- Is the vector this really unavoidable, does putting getters/setters work if then we put `class.attribute` in the job handler (~~test first to see if it breaks before asking maybe~~) Tested, doesn't work, at least doesn't seem to pass reference.
+- What are the limits of modification?
+Like change prefabs, components, ... as long as the config still works.
+- `TransformAccessArray` -> Seems ok??
+But having a `NativeArray<Vector3>` = way better imo, can we setup some kind of reference

 ### Include in report
 - Job handling is the same for all lifetime changers because they are really similar.